JaapRood/vry/README.md

 # Vry

-### Warning!
-Experimental: cool, but in progress of being built and figured out
+Define `Model` and `Collection` like types to manage your `Immutable` data structures in a functional way

+## Overview

-Defining models using [Immutable.js][immutablejs], making it easier to define defaults, parsing, serialisation, merging, identifiying entities, etc. Models are stateless (anaemic), meaning the instances ([Immutable.Map](https://facebook.github.io/immutable-js/docs/#/Map)s) are passed to the Model's methods as the first argument and a new / updated version is returned.
+[Immutable.js](https://facebook.github.io/immutable-js/) gives us great basic data constructs like `Map`, `List` and `Set`.
+Vry makes it straightforward to define types that house common logic for managing your immutable data.
+Types, generated of templates like `Model`, `Collection` and `Ref` are objects of stateless functions.
+This means that the instances ([Immutable.Map](https://facebook.github.io/immutable-js/docs/#/Map)s) are passed to the Type's methods as the first argument and a new / updated version is returned.
 This makes them a great fit to implement [Redux reducers][redux].

-This documentation is still incredibly sparse, but I'm tired of copying / pasting this between projects.
-Having a look at or running the tests is probably your best bet to get an idea of how it's supposed to work.
-While experimental the basic behaviours have been developed throughout a sequence of various projects, so **semver will be respected**.
+The project is not yet complete, with constructs being added as I find a good way to express and abstract them.
+While still somewhat **experimental** the basic behaviours have been developed throughout a sequence of various projects, so **semver will be respected**.

+Documentation so far is limited to an [API reference](#api), which should be enough to get started, but I'd be happy to add guides.

+## Usage

 Use in your project: